dailyvizzy/vizzy/README.md

 <h1>VIZZY</h1>

 VIZZY is designed to spark daily conversations by giving you a look at how your community feels about a given topic.
 It serves up the questions, questions are pulled from a spreadsheet to which questions can be added or removed at any time, and provides a real-time visualization of the responses received each day.
-The system runs on a Processing sketch with button input from an Arduino Leonardo.
+The system runs on a Processing sketch with <a href=https://www.adafruit.com/products/1187">button</a> input from an <a href="https://www.arduino.cc/en/Main/ArduinoBoardLeonardo">Arduino Leonardo</a>.
 <br>
 <h2>Details:</h2>
 A question will remain active until someone presses the “new question” button, explained below.